znly/rules_go/go/nogo.rst

 The following configuration file configures the analyzers named ``importunsafe`` and ``unsafedom``.
-Since the ``loopclosure`` analyzer is not explicitly configured, it will apply to all Go files built by Bazel.
+Since the ``loopclosure`` analyzer is not explicitly configured, it will emit diagnostics for all Go files built by Bazel.

 .. code:: json

     {
       "importunsafe": {
-        "whitelist": {
+        "exclude_files": {
           "src/foo.go": "manually verified that behavior is working-as-intended", "src/bar.go": "see issue #1337"
         }
       },
       "unsafedom": {
-        "apply_to": {
+        "only_files": {
           "src/js/*": ""
         },
-        "whitelist": {
+        "exclude_files": {
           "src/(third_party|vendor)/*": "enforce DOM safety requirements only on first-party code" }
       }